Discover the Benefits of

 Saunas have a deep-rooted history that promotes physical, mental, and emotional benefits.
 Learn more below, then enjoy the relaxing rejuvenation of sauna therapy for yourself!

 Infrared saunas use infrared light to heat your body.
 The infrared light penetrates your skin and deep into your muscles and tissues, heating the body from the inside out.
 Unlike traditional saunas, they don’t use heated rocks, stones and water to produce heat in the sauna.
-Instead, the infrared saunas work by direct heat transfer.
+Instead, the infrared saunas work by direct heat transfer, making them a gentler and safer option for everyone, especially those sensitive to high temperatures.

 Who Should Use Infrared Saunas?